Exhibitors Terms and Conditions

 2. Site Layout and Inclusions

-The site layout is subject to change, based on technical feasibility, approval by City Parklands Services (the Festival and Events Liaison Officer), and general availability.
+The site layout is subject to change, based on technical feasibility, approval by South Bank Cultural Forecourt & Parklands (the Festival and Events Liaison Officer), and general availability.
 Places are limited.

-• All 3×3 marquees include: 3mx3m tent with 4 sides (4th side provided – to be used to close stall at night), corflute sign with your organisation’s name, and EventGrip or Pro-floor.
-Lighting and power point access are limited and will be provided on request.
+- All 3×3 marquees include: 3mx3m tent with 4 sides (4th side provided – to be used to close stall at night), corflute sign with your organisation’s name, and flooring when required.
+One (1) light and one (1) power point of 10amp will be provided.

-• All 6×3 marquees include: 6mx3m tent with 4 sides (4th side provided, to be used to close stall at night), corflute sign with your organisation’s name, and EventGrip or Pro-floor.
-Lighting and power point access are limited and will be provided on request.
+- All 6×3 marquees include: 6mx3m tent with 4 sides (4th side provided, to be used to close stall at night), corflute sign with your organisation’s name, and flooring when required.
+Two (2) lights and two (2) power points of 10amp each will be provided.

-• All Artist and Artisan Tables will be located in a common space and will be provided with one table and a tablecloth only, so any additional requirements should be noted or self-provided.
+- All local Artists and Artisans Tables will be supplied with one (1) table (1.8mx75cm), one (1) tablecloth, and one (1) pipes chair, so any additional requirements should be noted or self-provided.

-• Allocated spaces for Food Trucks do not get any equipment from Le Festival.
+- Allocated spaces for Food Trucks do not get any equipment from Le Festival.
 Please clearly indicate your extra requirements (eg. extra space, power etc…) when registering.
+No generators will be accepted for powering Food Trucks.

-All exhibitors must only use signage provided by Le Festival on the exterior of the tent to ensure aesthetic consistency throughout the Event.
-Exhibitors are responsible for the entire set-up of, and decoration within, their tent.
+Note 4: All exhibitors must only use signage provided by Le Festival on the exterior of the tent to ensure aesthetic consistency throughout the Event.
+Exhibitors are responsible for the entire set-up of, and decoration within, their stall.

 All Exhibitors are expected to trade for the entire duration of the event (opening hours).
-If there are any issues, please email the exhibitors coordinator at exhibitors@lefestival.com.au at least three weeks prior to the event.
+If there are any issues, please email the Exhibitors team at exhibitors@lefestival.com.au at least three weeks prior to the event.

 4. Stall Structure and Safety